Plug-In Classification of Drift Functions in Diffusion Processes Using Neural Networks: Construction and Convergence Analysis of the Neural Network Based Plug-In Classifier

 denote the global drift estimation error, where \(X=(X_t)_{t\in[0,T]}\) is an independent trajectory solving \eqref{eq:sde} and independent of the training dataset \(\mathcal D_N\).
 Note that in the definition of \(\mathcal{E}(\widehat b_k,b_k)\), the test process \(X\) is not conditioned on any specific class label.
 Theorem~\ref{thm:main-decomposition} establishes a decomposition of the excess classification risk \(\mathcal R(\widehat g)-\mathcal R(g^*)\) in terms of the drift estimation errors \(\mathcal{E}(\widehat b_k,b_k)\) and the time discretization step \(\Delta\).

 In practice, however, each drift \(b_k\) is estimated solely from training trajectories belonging to class \(k\).
-Accordingly, in Lemma~\ref{lem:relation-E-with-Ek}, we relate the global estimation error \(\mathcal{E}(\widehat b_k,b_k)\) to the class-conditional estimation error
+Accordingly, we relate the global estimation error \(\mathcal{E}(\widehat b_k,b_k)\) to the class-conditional estimation error

-where $\EE_j$ denotes the expectation under $\PP_j$, and under $\PP_j$, the trajectory \(X=(X_t)_{t\in[0,T]}\) has label \(Y=j\).
+where $\EE_j$ denotes the expectation under $\PP_j$, and under $\PP_j$, the trajectory \(X=(X_t)_{t\in[0,T]}\) has label \(Y=j\), see further Lemma~\ref{lem:relation-E-with-Ek}.
 Then Theorem~\ref{thm:main-NN} further specializes this relation to neural network drift estimators constructed as described in Section~\ref{subsec:construction-nn-classifier}, yielding explicit convergence rates for the classification error.
-Proof sketches for Theorems \ref{thm:main-decomposition} and \ref{thm:main-NN} are provided in Section~\ref{sec:ProofSketch}, and complete proofs are deferred to Appendix~\ref{sec:app-a}.
+Proofs of Theorems \ref{thm:main-decomposition} and \ref{thm:main-NN} are given in Appendix~\ref{sec:app-a}.

 \begin{theorem} Assume that Assumptions~\ref{assump:Lipschitz}, \ref{assump:Novikov} and \ref{assump:main-theorem} hold.
 For each \( k \in \mathcal Y \), let \( \widehat b_k \) be an estimator of the drift function \( b_k \) such that $\sup_{x\in\RD} |\widehat b_k(x)|\leq \widehat b_{\max}$ for some constant $\widehat b_{\max}>0$.
 Let \( \widehat g \) denote the plug-in classifier defined in \eqref{eq:def-pi-hat-g-hat} associated with \( \widehat b_k, \,k\in\calY \).
 Then there exists a constant \( C_{\Lambda, \mathfrak{C}, b_{\max}} > 0 \), such that